 Building a 3D Handicap Accessibility Map

-A 3D map of your facility includes all the half-levels, the elevator locations, and even the grounds outside.
+An Interactive Map of your facility includes all the half-levels, the elevator locations, and even the grounds outside.
 With 3D digital map, you can point out any accessibility features your building sports and make it easy for any visiting handicapped guest to find exactly the accessibility features they’re looking for.

 Though the 2D map phase seems to have been ‘skipped’, a 3D map is even more useful because it can be digitally explored, turned, and examined to allow true exploration.
 Where a 2D map would have trouble rending multi-level design, a 3D map can clearly show exactly where levels change and handicap trouble spots may occur and where accessibility features are hidden.
-Elevators, grab-bars, slide-walks, and ramps can all be a specific color and route in Concept3D’s 3D maps.
+Elevators, grab-bars, slide-walks, and ramps can all be a specific color and route in Concept3D’s Interactive Maps.

 Creating Helpful Handicap-Accessible Pathways

-Finally, the best thing about modern 3D mapping technology is the ability to design responsive pathways based on the location of the user’s mobile device, their destination, and their travel criteria.
+Finally, the best thing about modern interactive mapping technology is the ability to design responsive pathways based on the location of the user’s mobile device, their destination, and their travel criteria.
 With a 3D rendered map of your facility, you can help your visitors, customers, and staff quickly navigate from their location to where they want to be.
 The friendly nav-line can show them exactly where the ramps and elevators are as well as what is under construction.

 At the end of the day, anything you can do do make your building more accessible is important.
 Concept3D’s maps can make the whole process from planning to then implementing a simpler task.
 Contact Concept3D today to help make your facility ADA compliant.